min2ha/ukwa-site/content/target/49597/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Messianic Mr Blair is away with fairies

 After a speech from a man who seems to have absolutely no self-knowledge, and which was dripping with messianic madness, the Mail has just one question to ask Tony Blair: Have you totally and utterly lost the plot?